All Episodes

 It's just normally this time of year, my attitude shifts ever so slightly.

-It's the arrival of football season, and with it the seasonal change, and you get the holiday, all of that stuff that I normally get a little jazzed about, sometimes more so than others.
+It's the arrival of football season, and with it, the seasonal change, and you get the holiday, all of that stuff that I normally get a little jazzed about, sometimes more so than others.

-And I'm not feeling it the shit.
+And I'm not feeling it this year.

-There's a bunch of reasons why.
+And there's a bunch of reasons why.

 The way football is talked about and reported now is forever different.

-At practice at Oakland Raiders practice yesterday.
+At practice, at Oakland Raiders practice yesterday, there was a helmet-to-helmet hit.

-They called an ambulance, they took a player to the hospital.
+They took a player to the hospital.

 That was the big news.